dell/azurestack-docs/content/en/docs/hub/HowTo/ADFSSPN/_index.md

 #endregion

-#region Import the certificate into the certificate store on an additional VM
+#region Import the certificate into the certificate store on another environment

 Import-PfxCertificate -CertStoreLocation $CertStore -FilePath $PfxFilePathFull -Password $PfxPassword -Exportable